Azure/meta-azure-service-broker/docs/azure-sql-db.md

   {
     "resourceGroup": "<resource-group>",: "<resource-group>", // [Required] Unique.
 Only allow up to 90 characters "location": "<azure-region-name>",         // [Required] e.g. eastasia, eastus2, westus, etc. You can use azure cli command 'azure location list' to list all locations.
-    "sqlServerName": "<sql-server-name>",      // [Required] Unique.
-Servername cannot be empty or null.
-It can only be made up of lowercase letters 'a'-'z', the numbers 0-9 and the hyphen.
-The hyphen may not lead or trail in the name.
+    "sqlServerName": "<sql-server-name>",      // [Required] Unique. sqlServerName cannot be empty or null.
+It can contain only lowercase letters, numbers and '-', but can't start or end with '-' or have more than 63 characters.
     "sqlServerCreateIfNotExist": true | false, // If false, location and properties below are optional.
     "sqlServerParameters": {
-        "allowSqlServerFirewallRule": {        // [Optional] If present, ruleName and startIpAddress are mandatory.
-If endIpAddress is absent, it is assumed to be equal to startIpAddress.
+        "allowSqlServerFirewallRules": [        // [Optional] If present, ruleName, startIpAddress and endIpAddress are mandatory in every rule.
+            {
-            "ruleName": "<rule-name>",
+                "ruleName": "<rule-name-1>",
                 "startIpAddress": "xx.xx.xx.xx",
                 "endIpAddress": "xx.xx.xx.xx"
             },
+            {
+                "ruleName": "<rule-name-1>",
+                "startIpAddress": "xx.xx.xx.xx",
+                "endIpAddress": "xx.xx.xx.xx"
+            }
+        ],
         "location": "<azure-region-name>",
         "properties": {
             "administratorLogin": "<sql-server-admin-name>",